iluwatar/java-design-patterns/identity-map/README.md

 ```

-* The following is the implementation of the personFinder which is the entity that the user will utilize in order
-  to search for a record in our database.
+The following is the implementation of the `PersonFinder` which is the entity that the user will utilize in order to search for a record in our database.
 It has the relevant DB attached to it.
-It also maintains an IdentityMap
-  to store the recently read records.
+It also maintains an `IdentityMap` to store the recently read records.

 ```java
 @Slf4j